 These old heating systems have a generous capacity for heating and storing water, making them the top choice for larger families.
 But some require lots of space, and are better off deployed as floor standing boilers.
 To wit, many of these boilers are particularly cumbersome and heavy, due in part to their massive heat exchangers.
 Offering a modern replacement, some conventional boilers are still made floor standing.

 System boilers put a spin on their heat-only peers – instead of using a feed and expansion tank, these machines rely on an expansion vessel for their surplus water.
 This makes the full system somewhat more compact, as there’s no need for a feed and expansion tank.
 Apart from this distinction, they operate just like conventional boilers and are equally well-tailored for households with a great thirst for water.
 While their pipework takes up a bit less space, system boilers can still be quite portly.

 Both system and heat-only boilers come with gas, oil, and LPG-fired models.

-So, if you want a unit that can supply lots of hot water, to multiple taps concurrently, your best option is a heat-only or system boiler.
+So, if you want a free standing boiler that can supply lots of hot water, to multiple taps concurrently, your best option is a heat-only or system boiler.
 Many of these devices are designed as floor-standing substitutes of their obsolete versions.